-Under the No Action Alternative, the applicant would not receive federal funding the purchase of farm equipment, including the materials to repair and construct a fence, and the purchase of a UTV, which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
-As a result, these owners may not be able to experience the growth needed to recover their agriculture activities.
+Under the No Action Alternative, the applicant would not receive federal funding for the purchase and installation of a warehouse, which would inhibit the economic growth opportunity that the applicant would not otherwise have under the PRDOH Re-Grow Puerto Rico program.
+As a result, these owners may not be able to experience the growth needed to recover and expand their agriculture activities.
 A provision of the grant allows for economic development for businesses.
+The construction of this warehouse will provide a space to securely store and secure the integrity and the quality of the products and equipment used for agricultural activities.
+This action will minimize the weathering and impacts of having products and equipment expose to weather conditions, increasing the cost-effectiveness of buying products and the useful life of equipment.
 The No-Action alternative would not allow for the economic development for this applicant.